Personal Preference Laws for Body Disposition

-California --Yes, personal preference law, found in California Health and Safety Code 7100.1 California also has a designated agent law found in CHSC 7100.
-Search for both of these on the state legislature's web site.
+California –Yes, personal preference law, found in California Health and Safety Code 7100.1 California also has a designated agent law found in CHSC 7100.
+You may click here for California’s Designated Agent form.

-Connecticut--- As of October 1, 2005, Connecticut citizens have the right to declare their own wishes for the disposition of their body.
+Connecticut— As of October 1, 2005, Connecticut citizens have the right to declare their own wishes for the disposition of their body.
 This declaration will be legally binding.
-In addition, citizens may appoint an agent to carry out those directions.You can find the law here.
-When you click the link, scroll down for section 45a-318.Or, just download the form from us.
+In addition, citizens may appoint an agent to carry out those directions.You can download the form by clicking here.

-DC -- Residents have the right to designate an agent to make decisions about the disposition of the the body.
-Residents may also make written directions for the disposition of their body that supersede any other party's wishes.
+DC — Residents have the right to designate an agent to make decisions about the disposition of the the body.
+Residents may also make written directions for the disposition of their body that supersede any other party’s wishes.
 These rights can be found in the DC Code, Division 1, Subsection 3-413 at the DC government’s website or you can click here to download the form.

-Georgia --- Georgia law allows you to appoint an agent to direct the disposition of your remains within the state's Durable Health Care Power of Attorney form.
+Georgia — Georgia law allows you to appoint an agent to direct the disposition of your remains within the state’s Durable Health Care Power of Attorney form.
 See Georgia Code Title 31, Chapter 36 .
 Click on Georgia’s Advance Directive Form to download a copy.

 Hawaii—In 2013 the state adopted a combined personal preference/designated agent law.
 Here is a form you can use.

-Idaho -- Idaho law allows you to write up a document naming a person to carry out your funeral wishes, so long as the document is "acknowledged in the same manner as required for instruments conveying real property. . ."
+Idaho — Idaho law allows you to write up a document naming a person to carry out your funeral wishes, so long as the document is “acknowledged in the same manner as required for instruments conveying real property. . .”
 A far easier route, however, is to take another option allowed by law: the person you name as your agent in a Durable Power of Attorney for Healthcare has the authority to make your disposition arrangements unless you specifically deny your agent that right within the document.
 This right is found in Title 54, Chapter 11, section 42 (54-1142).
 You may also download a Power of Attorney and Living Will form by clicking here.

-Illinois -- As of January 1, 2006, Illinois citizens can declare their wishes for disposition in a written document that is legally binding.
+Illinois — As of January 1, 2006, Illinois citizens can declare their wishes for disposition in a written document that is legally binding.
 They may also designate an agent to carry them out, or to make any decisions if no specific instructions are left.
 Click here for the form.
 The law allowing this is found under in chapter 755 of Illinois Statutes, Estates, Disposition of Remains Act.
 Click here and scroll down to look it up.

-Indiana --- As of July 2009, you may fill out a Funeral Planning Declaration that allows you to specify your wishes and to appoint an agent who has the legal authority to carry them out.
+Indiana — As of July 2009, you may fill out a Funeral Planning Declaration that allows you to specify your wishes and to appoint an agent who has the legal authority to carry them out.
 You may also click here to download a power of attorney/health care proxy form.

 If you do not fill out a Funeral Planning Declaration, your health care power of attorney named in an advance medical directive has the right to “make plans for the disposition of the principal’s body.”
 NOTE – a person named in your Funeral Planning Declaration has legal priority over an agent named in your durable power of attorney for health care when it comes to the disposition of your dead body.